Siege of Tunis (Mercenary War): Truceless War

 Since leaving Carthage, Hamilcar had treated rebels he had captured well and offered them a choice of joining his army or free passage home.
 He made the same offer to the 4,000 captives from the recent battle.
 Spendius perceived this generous treatment as the motivation behind Naravas's defection and feared the disintegration of his army; he was aware that such generous terms would not be extended to the rebel leaders.
-To remove the possibility of any goodwill between the sides, he had 700 Carthaginian prisoners tortured to death: they had their hands cut off, were castrated, their legs broken and were thrown into a pit and buried alive.
+To remove the possibility of any goodwill between the sides, he had 700 Carthaginian prisoners tortured to death: they had their hands cut off, were castrated, had their legs broken, and were then thrown into a pit and buried alive.
 The Carthaginians, in turn, killed their prisoners.
-From this point, neither side showed any mercy, and the unusual ferocity of the fighting caused Polybius to term it the "Truceless War".
+From this point, neither side showed any mercy, and the unusual ferocity of the fighting caused the near-contemporary historian Polybius to term it the "Truceless War".
 Any further prisoners taken by the Carthaginians were trampled to death by elephants.

-At some point between March and September 239 BC the previously loyal cities of Utica and Hippo slew their Carthaginian garrisons and joined the rebels.
-Mathos and the rebels previously operating in the area moved south and joined their comrades in Tunis.
+At some point between March and September 239 BC, the previously loyal cities of Utica and Hippo killed their Carthaginian garrisons and joined the rebels.
+Mathos and the rebels previously operating in the area moved south and combined with their comrades in Tunis.
 Having a clear superiority in cavalry, Hamilcar raided the supply lines of the rebels around Carthage.
 In early 238 BC the lack of supplies forced Mathos to lift the close siege of Carthage; he maintained a more distant blockade from Tunis.

 While Mathos maintained the blockade, Spendius led 40,000 men against Hamilcar.
 After a period of campaigning, the details of which are not clear in the sources, the Carthaginians pinned the rebels in a pass or against a mountain range known as the Saw.
-Trapped in the mountains and with their food exhausted, the rebels ate their horses, their prisoners and then their slaves, hoping that Mathos would sortie from Tunis to rescue them.
+Trapped in the mountains and with their food exhausted, the rebels ate their horses, their prisoners and then their slaves, hoping Mathos would sortie from Tunis to rescue them.
 Eventually, the surrounded troops forced their leaders, including Spendius, to parley with Hamilcar, who, on a thin pretext, took them prisoner.
-The Carthaginians then attacked the leaderless, starving rebels with their whole force, led by their elephants, and massacred them to a man in the Battle of the Saw.
+The Carthaginians then attacked the leaderless, starving rebels with their whole force, led by their elephants, and massacred the rebel army to a man in the battle of the Saw.